 Private lenders face fraud at every stage of the loan lifecycle.
 These 12 checkpoints — applied from pre-application through post-closing — give you a structured system to catch identity fraud, inflated appraisals, straw buyers, and document manipulation before a bad loan funds.
-See the full framework at End-to-End Fraud Prevention in Private Lending.
+Each checkpoint targets a specific fraud vector with a defined detection mechanism.

 Loan Stage Fraud Type Targeted Primary Tool Risk If Skipped